 Non-Discrimination Policy

-Faith does not discriminate in employment practices or client services on the basis of race, creed, color, national origin, marital status, gender, sexual orientation, class, age, religion, or disability.
+It is the policy and committment of Faith Lutheran School that it does not discriminate in employment practices or client services on the basis of race, creed, color, national origin, marital status, gender, sexual orientation, class, age, religion, or disability.
 Faith reserves the right to select staff and students on the basis of commitment to Faith behavior standards and school policies.

 Separation Anxiety

 For younger children, a complete and successful transition into school on their own may take some time.
-It is helpful for teachers to know their home life: toileting, sleeping and eating patterns, or their interests.
-Your child’s teacher will be warm and caring, and has experience working with separation anxiety.
-We encourage quick, honest, and consistent goodbyes with your child.
+It is helpful for teachers to know their home life: toileting, sleeping, and eating patterns, or their interests.
+Your child’s teacher will be warm and caring and has experience working with separation anxiety.
+We encourage quick, honest, and consistent goodbyes to your child.
 Having a consistent routine in the morning may be helpful.
 Starting your early learning experience is a positive step for both you and your child!

 Sexual Development Policy

 Children need a safe and nurturing environment to explore gender and gender expression.
 It’s important for all children to feel good about who they are and what they can do.
 At Faith, we create learning environments and provide materials that encourage healthy gender and sexual development.
 We offer a range of toys, books, and dramatic play props that expose children to diverse gender roles, consent, and accurate information.
 The teachers will also use inclusive phrases to address the class.
-All teachers will teach the correct terms for body parts (i.e. penis, vulva, vagina) as soon as a child can talk.
+As soon as a child can talk, all teachers will teach the correct terms for their body parts (i.e. penis, vulva, vagina).
 Research shows that the correct name lessens the shame around sexuality.
 We will model consent and empower children to understand their own desires and those of other people, and what behaviors or actions are appropriate (i.e. asking “Would you rather give a hug or high-five?” or asking to give a hug before doing so).

 Tuition